EzgiTastan/pythonPracticeKit/README.md

 - Even Numbers: Scripts for adding the even numbers till what the user provides for us.
 - Highest Score: Scripts for finding the highest score in a list.
+- Password generator: consists of easy and hard level generators.
+While the easy one combines different elements(numbers, letters, symbols) in order, the hard one will shuffle those inside a list and return a much functional output :)

 ### Contributing
 Contributions are welcome! 🎉